-Medical dictation using speech to text software is one of the most effective ways to streamline clinical documentation.
-But if you’re new to dictation or revisiting your dictation workflow, you might be wondering: should I use a smartphone app or dictaphone for recording and transcribing clinical notes?
+Medical dictation using speech-to-text software is one of the most effective ways to streamline clinical documentation.
+But until recently, if you wanted to dictate medical notes on your work computer or laptop, you needed to plug in a separate microphone.
+Technology is changing fast, and you might be wondering: should I use a smartphone app or dictaphone for medical dictation?

 Dictaphones: the traditional way

-In either case, if you’ve dictated clinical notes in the past, you might have used a dictaphone that looked like a TV remote and plugged it into your computer via a USB cable.
+If you dictated clinical notes in the past, you likely used a dictaphone, which looked like a TV remote and plugged into your computer with a USB cable.
 The dictaphone either recorded the note for asynchronous transcription or connected to a voice recognition software that transcribed it in real-time.

 Smartphones are an easy replacement for dictaphones